CZhouLab/BAMBI/README.md

 ## Step 1: statistical based feature selection info generation

-it will generate a statistical metrics table for each genes, include:
+This step generates a statistical metrics table for each gene, including:

-•       "pvalue": pvalue from selected differential expression analysis
+- `pvalue`: P-value from differential expression analysis.

-•       "padj": adjusted p-value from selected differential expression analysis
+- `padj`: Adjusted p-value.

-•       "abs(log2(fold-change))": fold change from Fold Change analysis
+- `abs(log2(fold-change))`: Fold-change from analysis.

-•       "max_val": the maximum expression in all sample, used for Low-Expression Genes Filter
+- `max_val`: Maximum expression value across samples (used for low-expression gene filtering).

-•       "distribution_overlap_area": between-group estimate distribution overlap area
+- `distribution_overlap_area`: Between-group estimate distribution overlap area.

 User can use this table to select thresholds for different metrics for downstream analysis, This table is saved as "./Gene_info.xlsx'.